stashapp/StashServer/README.md

 4) Run the `start_docker.rb` ruby script
 5) Visit *server ip*:8008 in your browser

-Right now scanning and importing isn't build into the UI, so you will still need to use the rake tasks described below.
-Use this command to log into the docker container `docker exec -it stash /bin/bash` and then you should be able to run the rake tasks.
+To run the rake tasks use this command to log into the docker container `docker exec -it stash /bin/bash` and then you should be able to run the tasks you want.

 ## Slack